kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

 .. cppkokkos:function:: void assign_data(pointer_type arg_data);

    Decrement reference count of previously assigned data and set the underlying pointer to arg_data.
-   Note that the effective result of this operation is that the view is now an unmanaged view; thus, the deallocation of memory associated with arg_data is not linked in anyway to the deallocation of the view.
+   Note that the effective result of this operation is that the View is now an unmanaged View; thus, the deallocation of memory associated with arg_data is not linked in anyway to the deallocation of the View.

 .. cppkokkos:function:: constexpr bool is_allocated() const;

-   Returns true if the view points to a valid memory location.
+   Returns true if the View points to a valid memory location.
-   This function works for both managed and unmanaged views.
+   This function works for both managed and unmanaged Views.
-   With the unmanaged view, there is no guarantee that referenced address is valid, only that it is a non-null pointer.
+   With the unmanaged View, there is no guarantee that referenced address is valid, only that it is a non-null pointer.

 NonMember Functions